alokmenghrajani/nomic/IDEAS.md

 - Make it easier to sign other people's patches.
 - Integration with github pull process.
 - Cleanup the initial commit and tag it.
-- Make sure git am fails in case of code conflict.